 Frantoio Sociale, GISTOAn existing project by GISTO, transforming the demolition site into a place of exchange and collaboration, where the different actors can contribute their unique skills and perspectives.

-Through the symposium, we will discuss the ideas represented in a draft manifesto (emerging here) in relation to the participant's research and practices.
+In the spirit of Radical Italian Design and Design Manifestos, we adopt the form of the manifesto as a simultaneous form of practice and conversation, inviting critique and co-creation through ongoing discourse and iterative development.
+Through the symposium, we will discuss the ideas represented in a draft manifesto (emerging here) in relation to the research and practice shared by the participants.
 We will collectively build, print, and display an updated manifesto, created across the symposium through creative practices.
 We will engage with the rich textile history of Prato through making with textile in the experimental textile laboratory Lottozero.

 “Full of contradictions, ironies, and clashes, manifestos operate on unsteady ground… Manifestos do the transformative work of hoping and destroying, reflecting and violently ending things” Fahs, B. (2019).
 Writing with Blood.
 The Radical Teacher, (115), 33-38.